Skip to main content

 Datasource credentials

 The Spring datasource properties usually do not need to be set in the application.
 On the platform the credentials are injected by a Vault agent as a separate properties file mounted into the image (e.g. /vault/secrets/database-credentials.yml) and added to the Spring config location at startup.
-For multiple databases, one file per binding is generated (e.g. database-credentials-<name>.yml) and each datasource/Flyway instance is configured manually.
+For services connecting to more than one database see Multiple database connections.

 Helm values for the migration job